MagShadowLight/Monumenta-Gaming-Modpack/plannedstuff.md

 - edit the pause menu layout
 - consider if the Homestead GUI will be added or not
 - make a quest flowchart and link it in game
+- add a monumenta tumblr link
+- change minimap mod to fairplay version
+- make a non-essential version